-MEUR 2016 2015 Changed ) Interest income from loans and other receivables 0.3 0.6 Exchange rate gains from financial assets and liabilities recognized at amortized cost 3.9 3.0 Realized exchange rate gains from currency derivatives 0.1 4.7 Other financial income ) 44.4 0.1 Change in fair value of financial assets and liabilities held for trading 0.1 Effective interest expenses for financial liabilities recognized at amortized cost ) -13.5 -15.2 Exchange rate losses from financial assets and liabilities recognized at amortized cost -1.4 -3.5 Other charges on financial liabilities valued at amortized cost 0.0 Interest expenses and commissions for supplier factoring -0.2 Interest expenses and commissions for sold trade receivables -0.8 -1.1 Interest expenses for interest rate swaps -0.1 Realized exchange rate losses from currency derivatives -0.4 -3.9 Other financial expenses -3.1 -1.3 Financial income and expenses, total, continued operations 29.5 -16.6

-\\) The secured debt was discharged at an amount lower than the balance sheet value, and the company recorded the difference between the balance sheet value and the discharged value after arrangement fees, in Other financial income.
+2015 MEUR 2016 Changed ) Interest income from loans and other receivables 0.3 0.6 Exchange rate gains from financial assets and liabilities recognized at amortized cost 3.9 3.0 Realized exchange rate gains from currency derivatives 0.1 4.7 Other financial income ) 44.4 0.1 Change in fair value of financial assets and liabilities held for trading - 0.1 Effective interest expenses for financial liabilities recognized at amortized cost ) -13.5 -15.2 Exchange rate losses from financial assets and liabilities recognized at amortized cost -1.4 -3.5 Other charges on financial liabilities valued at amortized cost - 0.0 Interest expenses and commissions for supplier factoring -0.2 - Interest expenses and commissions for sold trade receivables -0.8 -1.1 Interest expenses for interest rate swaps - -0.1 Realized exchange rate losses from currency derivatives -0.4 -3.9 Other financial expenses -3.1 -1.3 Financial income and expenses, total, continued operations 29.5 -16.6 ) The secured debt was discharged at an amount lower than the balance sheet value, and the company recorr balance sheet value and the discharged value after arrangement fees, in Other financial income. ) Effective interest expenses of the continued operations includes accrued interest expenses to the Turkey which have been booked under continued operations because Turkey sub-group has been classified as disc includes a summary of interest bearing liabilities. sub-group totally EUF 8.7 million,